mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-34. ## 🔹 bool rollback(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &transaction)
+34. ## 🔹 String rollback(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &transaction)

+Rolls back a transaction.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".